 Domaine Jean Michel Gerin Vineyards, Wines, Winemaking

-Jean Michel Gerin La Vialliere is made from 1.75 hectares of 100% Syrah planted in the La Vialliere lieu-dit that was aged 100% new, half muids.
+Jean Michel Gerin La Vialliere is made from 1.75 hectares of 100% Syrah planted on the steep slopes in the La Vialliere lieu-dit.
+The wine is aged in 50% new oak, demi-muids.

-Serving and Decanting Domaine Jean Michel Gerin with Wine, Food, Pairing Tips
+Serving Domaine Jean-Michel Gerin with Wine, Food, Pairing Tips

-Domaine Jean Michel Gerin is best served at 15.5 degrees Celsius, 60 degrees Fahrenheit.
-The cool, almost cellar temperature gives the wine more freshness and lift.
-Young vintages can be decanted for 1-3 hours, depending on the character of the vintage.
-This allows the wine to soften and open its perfume.
-Older vintages might need very little decanting, just enough to remove the sediment.
-Domaine Jean Michel Gerin is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised and grilled dishes.
-Domaine Jean Michel Gerin is also good with Asian dishes, hearty fish courses like tuna, mushrooms and pasta.
+Domaine Jean-Michel Gerin is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised and grilled dishes.
+Domaine Jean-Michel Gerin is also good with Asian dishes, and hearty fish courses like tuna, mushrooms and pasta.